Blog

 Where they shine:

-• Door knobs offer a classic and timeless aesthetic that complements traditional, rustic, or vintage interiors.
+• Door knobs offer a classic and timeless aesthetic that complements traditional and vintage interiors.

-• Door knobs occupy less space than lever handles, making them suitable for narrow doorways or areas with limited clearance.
+• Door knobs occupy less space on the door than lever handles, making them suitable for narrow doorways or areas with limited clearance.

 • From simple and elegant to ornate and decorative, there's a door knob to match most style preferences.